 FALD does have its downsides though.
 Outside of its lighting, it is still an LCD panel.
 It suffers from a lot of the same potential issues.
 Your viewing angles are going to be just as bad as LCD.
 They do have better contrast, black levels, and black uniformity.
 However, the lighting zones can produce blooming where bright images look like they have little lighting halos.
 This is especially noticeable with aggressive local dimming on complicated images where there are really bright stuff next to really dark stuff.

 Additionally, FALD displays are generally more expensive than LCD tech.
 They are also much harder to find.
 There are only a few commercially available TVs that use FALD displays.
-The Vizio M-series TVs and Sony’s X900E are the most popular and widely available.
+The vast range of V-Series, M-Series, P-Series, and P-Series Quantum X. TVs are the most popular and widely available, while Sony had more advanced options in its 2020 range of massive 8K TVs and FALD in 4K LCDs.

 Finally, FALD doesn’t have standardization.
-Some TVs, like the Vizio M-series have 60-72 lighting zones while others like the Sony X900E reportedly only have around 40, despite being almost twice as expensive as the Vizio M-Series.
-It’s not a huge deal, but it is something to keep in mind.
+Some TVs, like the Vizio M-series have 60-72 lighting zones while others may have fewer at 40 or so, and expenses vary wildly.
 Otherwise, a good FALD panel will beat the pants off of most LCD panels in the same price range.
+But OLED remains king, more on that next.

 OLED is the latest TV technology.
 It works by individually lighting each pixel on the screen as needed.
 It cheats the system a little bit.
 The display won’t light up the pixel if it’s supposed to be black.
 Thus, OLEDs get an “infinite” contrast ratio because TVs can’t make it blacker than “completely off”.
-There are no back lights or anything like that.
+There are no back lights because the pixels emit the light, nothing more.
 Of the three display types, OLED is the simplest.

 What does this mean for picture quality?
 A lot.
 Black uniformity is literally perfect.
 OLED panels showing a black image don’t even look like they’re on.
 Additionally, individually lit pixels generally means better handling of motion blur, HDR, and contrast.
 No blooming occurs like on FALD displays.
 OLED TVs also have much better viewing angles than LCD.
 Watching stuff like old 4:3 TV shows will turn those extra pixels off, giving you a more immersive experience.